MERTON PARK STUDIOS

 Crossroads to Crime (1960)

-Miles plans one final heist, an £80,000 haul from another lorry.
-"Works too easy," observes Diamond, who's getting cold feet with all those police snooping round.
+Miles plans the traditional "last and biggest job," an £80,000 haul of nickel from another lorry.
+"Works too easy," observes Diamond, who's getting cold feet with the police snooping round.
 Ross pretends to accept Diamond's £50 and even some more cash.
-So much so, that Diamond thinks he's bent and gets him to act as security escort on the lorry they're going to rob.
-When the driver Len reaches the cafe, Ross asks him to warn the police.
-Len has to be silenced of course.
-So Ross has to single-handedly stop the goods being taken.
-In a lengthy showdown, it's rather one sided as only Diamond has a shooter.
-The angry Diamond stalks Ross, to finish him off.
+So much so, that Diamond thinks he's bent and, having bumped off one guard, gets him to act as replacement security escort on the lorry they're going to rob.

 Wallace